This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Exceptionally gentle and easy to work

-Brood production is dependant on availability of supplies, hence more food more forages, less food smaller population
+Brood production is dependent on the availability of supplies, hence more food more forages, less food smaller population

 Less susceptible to brood disease